Use the Library

 Digital reader/scanner for microfilm

-Located in room 206 on the second floor.
+Located on the first floor.

 Digital scans may be saved on a USB flash drive or sent as a digital file to your email account or cloud storage drive.

-Students with disabilities must first register with the Office of Student Life to receive accommodations at HDS.
+Disabled students must first register with the Office of Student Life to receive accommodations at HDS.
 For more information, see Accessibility on the Harvard Divinity School website.

-All restrooms in the library are accessible to persons with disabilities.
+All restrooms in the library are accessible.

 Photocopying and scanning